• Skip to primary navigation

 Ahoy Mateys!
 Celebrate International Talk like a Pirate Day with a swashbuckling cookie crew!
 Gingerbread Pirate Cookies will thrill pirate fans year round!|themondaybox.com

-I always use corn syrup icing to decorate sugar cookies.
+I always use this Glaze Icing Recipe to decorate sugar cookies.
 Unlike royal icing, which the experts use, there is no learning curve to corn syrup icing, it’s easy to make, easy to use, and actually tastes good!
 Preparing the icing for Gingerbread Pirate Cookies is super simple.
 One batch of icing, with a consistency slightly thicker than white glue, is divided into 5 colors.
 The white (¼ cup) can be added directly to the piping bag.
 The black is ¼ cup icing mixed with 1 teaspoon baking cocoa (to darken), and 2 drops Super Black food coloring gel.
 The remainder of the icing is divided in thirds for the red, blue, and green icing and is mixed with 2-3 drops of Super Red, Sky Blue, or Leaf Green food coloring gel.
 The decorated cookies should be left our overnight to dry completely before wrapping.

 Ahoy Mateys!
 Celebrate International Talk like a Pirate Day with a swashbuckling cookie crew!
 Gingerbread Pirate Cookies will thrill pirate fans year round!|themondaybox.com